shnwc/openenclave/docs/DesignDocs/SGX_QuoteVerify_Integration.md

 ```

 ### Update `oe_sgx_extract_claims()` to remove SGX endorsement dependency
-As SGX endrosments will be retrieved from SGX DCAP QVL library, so we will try
+As SGX endrosments will be retrieved by the SGX DCAP QVL library, the verifier
+plugin implementation will be changed to
-to get QVL/QvE returned supplemental data first, then use the returned info to
+get the supplemental data returned from QVL/QvE first, then use the returned data to
-replace current endorsement to fill claims.
+fill claims.

 ### Remove no-longer-used quote verification code in existing enclave-side SGX verifier plugin
 #### In verifier plugin file `common/sgx/quote.c`, only keep 2 existing APIs, remove all other APIs in this file